Partial Feedback Online Learning: Deterministic Learners

 \subsection{Partial-Feedback Littlestone Dimension}

 To characterize the learnability of a specific setting, it is conventional to propose a tailored dimension, and prove that the minimax regret can be tightly bounded by this specific dimension.
-In the finite hypothesis class case, smaller number of the functions means easier learning, which are also evident in the previous finite case analysis.
+In the finite hypothesis space ($\H<\infty$) case, less functions in $\H$ means easier learning, which are also evident in the previous finite case analysis (Theorem~\ref{thm:finitebound}).
 Likewise, we need a quantity to justify the complexity of the hypothesis class whether finite or infinite, and this is where the combinatorial dimensions come into play.
 Larger dimensions correspond to harder learning problems.
-The combinatorial dimensions for online learning (including ours) are typically defined via rooted $\Y$-ary trees whose nodes are labeled by instances in $\X$ (and sometimes whose edges carry additional annotations).
-We therefore fix the following notation.
-A $\X$-labeled $\Y$-ary tree of depth $d$ is a mapping $\T:\Y^{< d}\to \X$, where each node is indexed by a prefix $\y_{1:t-1}\in\Y^{t-1}$ and labeled by the instance $\T(\y_{1:t-1})\in\X$.
-Specifically, one may view a \emph{full} $\T$ as a map $\T:\Y^\star\to \X\cup\{\varnothing\}$ such that $\T(y)\neq\varnothing$ for all $|y|<d$ and $\T(y)=\varnothing$ for all $|y|\ge d$.
-When needed, we also allow edge annotations: for each $t\in[d]$, an annotation function $f_t:\Y^{t}\to \M$ assigns an element of $\M$ to the edge corresponding to the length-$t$ path $\y_{1:t}$.
-We first recap the previous combinatorial dimension for online learning problems.
+The combinatorial dimensions for online learning (including ours) are typically defined via rooted $\Y$-ary trees whose nodes are labeled by instances in $\X$ and edges carry additional annotations.